dd32/td-gh-ex/readme.txt

 HOW TO SET MENU
 ===============
-Theme offers a menu that can contain subpages (2 levels deep) and a single level header menu.
+Theme offers 2 menu's that can contain subpages (2 levels deep).
 You can create and set menu via WordPress Dashboard > Appearance > Menus.